Weather alerts issued for thunder, sandstorms, floods as torrential rains hit some Gulf countries

 Oman's Meteorology centre issued an advisory for thunderstorms in many parts of the country.
 These are Khasab Port, Khasab Airport, Bukha, Madha, Sohar Majis, Saham, Yanqual, AL Amerat, Rustaq and Ibri.

-The authority also warned residents of the height of sea waves that are currently moderate to rough and going up from 1.5-3.5 metres on the coasts of Musandam and the coast of the Sea of Oman.
+The authority also warned residents of the height of sea waves that are currently moderate to rough and going up from 1.5-3.5 metres on the coasts of Musandam and the Sea of Oman.

 Thunderclouds accompanied by strong winds surround the region.
 Residents in other parts of Oman have also been warned of increasing dust and lowered visibility tomorrow.